mongodb/mongo-python-driver/doc/examples/uuid.rst

 The :data:`~bson.binary.UuidRepresentation.UNSPECIFIED` representation
 prevents the incorrect interpretation of UUID bytes by stopping short of automatically converting UUID fields in BSON to native UUID types.
-Loading a UUID When using this representation returns a :class:`~bson.binary.Binary` object instead.
-If required, users can coerce the decoded :class:`~bson.binary.Binary` objects into native UUIDs using the :meth:`~bson.binary.Binary.as_uuid` method and specifyin the appropriate representation format.
+Loading a UUID when using this representation returns a :class:`~bson.binary.Binary` object instead.
+If required, users can coerce the decoded :class:`~bson.binary.Binary` objects into native UUIDs using the :meth:`~bson.binary.Binary.as_uuid` method and specifying the appropriate representation format.
 The following example shows what this might look like for a UUID stored by the C# driver::